UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon Stats and Trends

-- Oregon has one win against the spread in six games this season.
+- So far this season Oregon has one win against the spread.

-- The Ducks have been underdogs by 2 points or more once this year and covered the spread.
+- This season, the Ducks won ATS in their only game as an underdog of 1 point or more.

-- Oregon's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Oregon's games this year have hit the over on two of six set point totals (33.3%).

-- Oregon is 1-4 against the spread and 4-1 overall when the team churns out more than 381.3 yards.
+- In games that Oregon amasses more than 381.3 yards, the team is 1-4 against the spread and 4-1 overall.

 - The Ducks have turned the ball over four times, seven fewer times than the Bruins have forced turnovers (11).